Medical Power of Attorney

 If you want your agent to make healthcare decisions for you, but not to have the burden of deciding about life support, then you may want to consider using a living will, which allows you to make the decision ahead of time.

 Contact the Law Office of Hugh Spires, Jr. to discuss preparation of an MPOA that will be valid under Texas law.
-I will travel within 50 miles of San Antonio, Texas or provide your documents through a secure web portal.
+I will travel within 50 miles of Dallas, Texas or provide your documents through a secure web portal.